However, if you give away your home to your children or grandchildren, your threshold will increase to £475,000.

 - Use of trusts to ensure that assets remain with those close to you

 Keoghs, Nicholls, Lindsell and Harris LLP have been providing legal services to people in Manchester and the surrounding areas for almost 300 years.
-We have offices in Altrincham, Stockport, and Macclesfield. and our inheritance tax solicitors would be happy to discuss your situation with to help put your mind at ease.
+We have offices in Altrincham and Stockport, . and our inheritance tax solicitors would be happy to discuss your situation with to help put your mind at ease.